A stochastic volatility model with jumps

 \section{The model}

-Let us consider a market with two assets: a risky asset to which is related a European call option and a riskless one.
-The maturity is $T$ and the strike is $K$.
-The price of the riskless asset is given by where $r_t$ is deterministic and denotes the interest rate.
+Consider a market with two assets: a risky asset which is related to a European call option and a riskless one.
+The maturity is $ T$ and the strike is $K$.
+The price of the riskless asset is given by

+where $r_t$ is deterministic and denotes the interest rate.
 The price of the risky asset has a stochastic volatility and is given by

-where for $1\leq i\leq 4, a^{(i)}: [0,T] \longrightarrow \real$ is a deterministic function.
+where for $1\leq i\leq 4, a^{(i)}: [0,T] \longrightarrow {\mathord{\mathbb R} }$ is a deterministic function.
 We assume that